Ashland-class dock landing ship: Amphibious capabilities

 Their well deck extended three-quarters the length of the ship and measured 103 by 13.3 m.
 The stern gate that opened onto the well deck measured 19 ft.
 The original design called for the ability to transport 16 landing craft mechanized (LCMs), with each LCM able to embark a single tank.
 With four TLCs a medium tank battalion (comprising 48 tanks) could be transported.
 Furthermore, the ships had to transport the vehicle crews, numbering 280 troops and maintain a sustained speed of 15 knots at full load to keep up with the invasion fleets.
 The final design allowed for the ships to embark either two British 193 ft landing craft tanks (LCT) side by side or three US Mk 5 LCTs with one forward of the other two which were positioned side by side or 14 LCMs or 1500 LT of cargo in the well deck.
-Furthermore, they could store 12000 USgal of fuel for the vehicles also with accommodate the crews of up to 24 vehicles in addition to a headquarters staff.
+Furthermore, they could store 12000 USgal of fuel for the vehicles also with accommodating the crews of up to 24 vehicles in addition to a headquarters staff.
 Beginning in November 1943 during World War II, a deck was erected over the top of the well deck which doubled the carrying capacity of light vehicles such as trucks and DUKWs.
 Further additions included the installation of a mezzanine or spar deck beneath the new deck and atop the well deck to increase the carrying capacity of small vehicles again, with the decks being connected by ramps allowing for the vehicles to be driven onto the ship via the stern.